- The First-Time Skydiving Experience

 When you’re shopping for a skydive, you might not think aircraft matters.
 You’re just planning to get out of it, after all.
 Who cares how you get there?

 Once you’ve had a little education on the subject, you’re gonna think about it very differently.
-As a matter of fact, the aircraft a dropzone uses as has a pivotal effect on your overall experience.
+As a matter of fact, the aircraft a dropzone uses has a pivotal effect on your overall experience.
 Choosing the best one is like choosing to go to your wedding in a limousine or your aunt’s old Datsun.
 Sure, it’s just the conveyance–but it really sets the stage, n’est-ce pas?
 Here’s how the same phenomenon affects the three key factors in any given skydive.

 Have you ever wondered why different dropzones advertise different altitudes in their marketing materials?
 Some dropzones advertise heights as soaring as 18,000 feet, while scores of others only bring jumpers up to 10,000.
 Almost without exception, that number is directly attributable to the plane.

 Most smaller dropzones use the most common skydiving aircraft in the world: the venerable Cessna 182.
 The C-182 is a little workhorse.
-However: As a single-engine plane, it’s a little underpowered, so it can only realistically go up to 10,000 feet before it starts taking an unsustainable amount of time and fuel to go any higher.
+However: As a single-engine plane, it’s a little underpowered, so it can really only go up to 10,000 feet before it starts taking an unsustainable amount of time and fuel to go any higher.
 Turbine aircraft, on the other hand, go up to 13,500 for breakfast, happily hopping up to 18k when it’s called for.

-Even though plenty of dropzones take jumpers up to the same 13,500-foot industry standard altitude*–but it can take vastly different amounts of time to get there.
+Even though plenty of dropzones take jumpers up to the same 13,500-foot industry-standard altitude–but it can take vastly different amounts of time to get there.
 Depending on the kind of plane, that altitude gain can take anything from seven to twenty-something minutes.
 The less time you spend getting to exit altitude, the less time you’ll spend being nervous.

 Remember that little Cessna we were just talking about?
 It takes about half an hour to make it up to 10k.
 You’d be, like, old by then.